jacobsternx/odin/foundations-course/03-foundations-js-basics.md

 Numbers are the building blocks of programming logic!
 In fact, it’s hard to think of any useful programming task that doesn’t involve at least a little basic math… so knowing how numbers work is obviously quite important.
 Luckily, it’s also fairly straightforward.

 [This W3Schools JS Arithmetic lesson](https://www.w3schools.com/js/js_arithmetic.asp) followed by [this W3Schools JS Numbers one](https://www.w3schools.com/js/js_numbers.asp), are good introductions to what you can accomplish with numbers in JavaScript.

+> When many operations have the same precedence (like addition and subtraction or multiplication and division), they are computed from left to right:

 > js stores numbers in 64 bits, where the number (the fraction) is stored in bits 0 to 51, the exponent in bits 52 to 62, and the sign in bit 63: